 Photographer and product stylist Susanna Hawkins is a seasoned nester.
-Based in Bath, England, Hawkins has been documenting her design journey under the guise of her blog and Instagram account, SHnordic.
+Based in Bath, England, Hawkins has been documenting her design journey through her blog and Instagram account, SHnordic.
 As the name suggests, her style has largely been influenced by Scandinavian living.

-“I call my style Scandi-maximalism as, although I like the minimal and clean lines of Scandi designs, I like having more layers and beautiful things,” explains Hawkins.
-While Hawkins and her family are currently in the process of renovating a split-level bungalow, the creative took us inside her former residence—a dreamy, detached Victorian—to school us on the art of cozy.
+“I call my style Scandi-maximalism; although I like the minimal and clean lines of Scandi designs, I also like having more layers and beautiful things,” explains Hawkins.
+While she and her family are currently in the process of renovating a split-level bungalow, the creative took us inside her former residence—a dreamy detached Victorian—to school us on the art of cozy.

 If summer is all about seeing and doing, then winter is all about touching.
 Why do we spend the season curled up beneath the sheets or with a piping-hot cup of tea in hand?
 We like the feeling.
 Physical touch is a huge part of how we navigate cold, dreary days, which is why Hawkins says she prefers texture over happy prints or patterns.
-Picture this: a heavy, woven jute rug, a chunky, knit blanket, and crisp bouquet of eucalyptus.
+Picture this: a heavy woven jute rug, a chunky knit blanket, and a crisp bouquet of eucalyptus.

 “I like muted, neutral colors with pops of color,” says Hawkins.
-Muddy pinks, lilac, and mauve are colors typically equated with the likes of springtime.
-However, their cooling tones make them great picks for winter too.
-Blush placemats and fresh peonies bring life and depth back to a chilly space.
+Muddy pinks, lilac, and mauve are shades typically equated with the likes of springtime.
+However, their cooling tones make them great picks for winter, too.
+Blush place mats and fresh peonies bring life and depth back to a chilly space.

 The first thing Hawkins does when the temperature begins to drop?
-“In the autumn, it’s all about knitted throws and velvet cushions, candles, and having the fire on,” she shares.
-While Hawkins happens to have two functioning fireplaces in her home, we’re big fans of re-creating a similar scene in a nonworking fireplace by lighting a series of freestanding candles.
+“In the autumn, it’s all about knitted throws and velvet cushions, candles, and having the fireplace lit,” she shares.
+While she happens to have two functioning fireplaces in her home, we’re big fans of re-creating a similar scene in a nonworking one by lighting a series of freestanding candles.

 We can’t wait to see what the blogger does with her next place.
 Follow along on @shnordic.